 And as returns are inevitable, getting it right will always work in the retailer’s favour.
 So don’t treat it as an afterthought – view your returns process as an important part of the customer experience.

-And that’s where this guide comes in.
 When you’re a growing retailer, it can be hard to know where to start when building an efficient returns and exchanges process with the interests of the customer in mind.
-Find out the secrets behind getting returns and exchanges right, so you can feel confident that your post-purchase experience is a winner.
+Learn the secrets behind getting returns and exchanges right, so you can feel confident that your post-purchase customer experience is a winner.

-Consumers have significant rights when it comes to product returns, so as a small-to-medium sized business, it’s important to be aware of legal duties and responsibilities by checking out the law.
+Consumers have significant rights when it comes to product returns., sSo as a small-to-medium sized business, it’s important to be aware of legal duties and responsibilities by checking out the law.

 Does my business have to accept returns?